corpyy/cv/content/home/about.md

 # Biography

-Kohei YAMAMOTO is the founder, CEO of Corpy&Co., Inc., also was a resKearcher of artificial intelligence at The University of Tokyo, Yahoo!
-Japan lab, and Inria Nancy.
+Kohei YAMAMOTO is the founder, CEO of Corpy&Co., Inc., also was a researcher of artificial intelligence at The University of Tokyo, Yahoo!
+Japan lab., and Inria Nancy.
 His research interests lie in multimedia machine learning.
-More specifically, He is interested in developing new methods and applications which can reflect _Kansei_ [1] more to learn various multimedia data.
+More specifically, he is interested in developing new methods and applications which can reflect _Kansei_ [1] more to learn various multimedia data.
 He leads Corpy&Co., Inc., which conducts research on deep learning, multimedia (vision/ language/speech), web and so on.

 As multimedia research, They focus particularly on medical image analysis like a cancer detection from medical images.
 As web research, they develop some AI systems such as recommender systems, computational advertising, UI/UX auto-optimization and fake review detection.